Subtlr/Clustering-Datasets/subert_folder/README.md

   - Alcalinity is underestimated; magnesium notably overestimated.
   - Phenolics somewhat misrepresented.

-🔍 **Interpretation**: Likely indicative of highly acidic wines with mineral complexity and deeper color—but less aromatic depth.
+🔍 **Interpretation**: Likely indicative of highly acidic wines with mineral complexity and deeper color but less aromatic depth.
 GMM partly misrepresents the phenolic profile, possibly confusing this with a richer style than truth supports.

 ### 📊 Clustering Performance Metrics on the Wine Dataset